bridger/SwiftVisualFormat/Readme.markdown

 This project is an attempt to bring the [Auto Layout Visual Format Language](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/AutolayoutPG/VisualFormatLanguage/VisualFormatLanguage.html) to Swift, without requiring strings or dictionaries.
 It uses some crazy operator overloading instead.
 Using it looks like this:

     view.addConstraints(horizontalConstraints( |-5.al-[redView.al]-0.al-[greenView.al]-0.al-[blueView.al]-5.al-|  ))

+    // Make backgroundView fill its container
+    view.addConstraints(horizontalConstraints( |[backgroundView.al]| ))
+    view.addConstraints(verticalConstraints( |[backgroundView.al]| ))

 **This project is not finished.
 Nor is it necessarily a good idea.
-See the todo section and the drawbacks discussion.**
+See the todo section and the drawbacks discussion.
+Feel free to play around with this code, but I wouldn't use it in a project yet.**

 The purpose of the Visual Format Language is to make code that does layout _look_ like layout.
 Views are in brackets to look like rectangles `[view.al]`.
 Spaces between views are hyphens, like `[view.al]-5.al-[view2.al]`.
-A relationship to the container view is represented by a vertical bar, `|-0.al-[fullWidthView.al]-0.al-|`.
+The containing view is represented by a vertical bar, `|-0.al-[fullWidthView.al]-0.al-|`.

 Notice the `.al` put on each view or constant.
-This returns an object that actually has the overloaded parameters, so I wouldn't be overloading the CGFloat `-` operator, for example.
+This returns an object that actually has the overloaded operators, so I wouldn't be overloading the CGFloat `-` operator, for example.

 More Examples
 ---